Suicide in the United States: Age and sex

 The National Violent Death Reporting System (NVDRS) keeps data on U.S. suicides.

-Based on the NVDRS 2016 data, the New York Times acknowledged that, among men, those over 65—who make up a smaller proportion of the population—are at greatest risk of death by suicide.
+Based on the NVDRS 2016 data, The New York Times acknowledged that, among men, those over 65—who make up a smaller proportion of the population—are at greatest risk of death by suicide.
 The NVDRS 2015 data showed that, among men of all races, men over 65 were the most likely to die of suicides (27.67 suicides per 100,000), closely followed by men 40–64 (27.10 suicides per 100,000).
 Men 20–39 (23.41 per 100,000) and 15–19 (13.81 per 100,000) were less likely to die of suicides.

-White men are more likely to commit suicide.
-White men account for nearly 70% of suicides in the United States.
+The American Foundation for Suicide Prevention reported that in 2016 suicide was the tenth leading cause of death in the U.S., imposing a cost of $69 billion to the US annually.
+In 2016, middle aged white males were considerably more likely to die than other demographic groups.
+Native Americans had the highest age-adjusted suicide rate.
+The suicide rate increased considerably among middle aged white women from 1999 to 2017.
+In 2024, Black males had a suicide rate four times the rate of Black females.

 Race

-Native Americans and White Americans have the highest suicide rate in the United States.
+In 2021, Native Americans and non-Hispanic White Americans had the highest suicide rate in the United States.
+In 2021, the CDC reported that suicides have sharply increased among people of color, while the white American suicide rate has decreased.
+From 2018 to 2021, the suicide rate increased by nearly 20% for African Americans, while the Native American rate increased by 26%.
+White Americans were the only group in America to experience a decline in suicide rate.
+The age-adjusted non-Hispanic white suicide rate declined by nearly 4%.
+In 2006, suicide rates were higher for older white men.
+By 2021, suicide rates were increasing for Black children.
+From 2022, the suicide rate of Black youth exceeded that of White youth for the first time.
+However, white males still account for 60% of suicide deaths in the country.
+In 2018, whites had the most suicide attempts.
+In California, blacks have highest suicide rate.
+Racial discrimination against African Americans has been linked to the increased suicide rate of African Americans.
+The gun suicide rate among African American children surpassed whites in 2022.

 By state

 There are significant variations in the suicide rates of the different states.
-A number of theories for these differences have been suggested, ranging from socioeconomics (rural poverty) to access to firearms and social isolation (low population densities), and a study in 2011 found a correlation between altitude above sea level and suicide.
+A number of theories for these differences have been suggested, ranging from socioeconomics (rural poverty) to access to firearms and social isolation (low population densities).
+A 2011 study found a correlation between altitude above sea level and suicide.